awsdocs/amazon-chime-sdk-developer-guide/doc_source/meetings-sdk.md

 |  Video streams per meeting  |  16  |
 |  Content shares per meeting  |  2  |

 Video resolution up to 1280x720 is supported, depending on CPU and bandwidth availability\.
 Video limits are dependent on camera capabilities\.
-For more information, see [Bandwidth Requirements](https://docs.aws.amazon.com/chime/latest/ag/network-config.html#bandwidth) in the *Amazon Chime Administrator Guide*\.
+For more information, see [Bandwidth requirements](https://docs.aws.amazon.com/chime/latest/ag/network-config.html#bandwidth) in the *Amazon Chime Administrator Guide*\.

-## Amazon Chime SDK System Requirements<a name="mtg-browsers"></a>
+## Amazon Chime SDK system requirements<a name="mtg-browsers"></a>

 The following system requirements apply to applications created with the Amazon Chime SDK\.